| Title: | Automated and Early Detection of Seasonal Epidemic Onset and Burden Levels |

 This function is used for its side effect, which is printing a summary message to the console.

-(time-series data) object from observed data and corresponding dates.This function takes observations and the corresponding date vector and converts it into a tsd
+tsd (time-series data) object from time series data and corresponding dates.This function takes cases and the corresponding date vector (time) and converts it into a tsd object, which is

 time |